-Squalo would have loved to have taken his car down to the grocer's, but said vehicle was currently being repaired after a certain someone put bullet holes throughout the expensive car.
-Not that the man was naming anyone in particular, but someone should learn to control their anger and not shoot at things they needed.
+Now don't get him wrong; Squalo would have loved to take his car down to the grocer's – he didn't exactly like treading through snow - but said vehicle was currently being repaired after a certain someone had put bullet holes throughout the Mercedes.
+Not that the man was naming anyone in particular, but someone should learn to control their anger and not shoot at such necessities.

 "Fucking stupid piece of fucking..."
-Squalo angrily kicked snow out of his path as he tried to hurry the normally-fifteen minute walk from the grocers to his home along, shuddering as the bottom of his pant legs became saturated.
-He wasn't happy at all, and he just wanted to get home – the fact that the moon bore down on him and it was too dark to see his surroundings properly didn't help, either.
+Squalo angrily kicked snow out of his path as he tried to hurry the fifteen minute walk from the grocers to his home along and ignore the fact that the bottom of his pant legs were becoming saturated from melted snow.
+He wasn't happy at all, and he just wanted to get home - the fact that the moon bore down on him and it was too dark to see his surroundings properly didn't help his mood.
 "Goddamn fucking – who's there?!"

 Squalo had sharp senses, and he knew footsteps when he heard them.
 These ones sounded small, as if they belonged to either a child or a very small adult.
-There was also a hint of uncertainty about the gait, but the fact that they got louder with each thud told Squalo someone was approaching him.
+There was also a hint of uncertainty about the gait as it sounded as if they were hesitating every now and then, but the fact that they got louder with each thud told Squalo someone was approaching him.

-The long-haired male prepared himself for the worst, confident in his strength to be able to fight off an impending attack – but what he hadn't been expecting was for a tiny hand to reach out of the darkness and grip tightly the long jacket Squalo was wearing.
+The long-haired male prepared himself for the worst, confident in his strength to be able to fight off an impending attack – but though he had expected for a lot of things, it certainly wasn't for a tiny hand to reach out of the darkness and grip tightly the long jacket he was wearing.

-It was a very small boy, his teal hair splattered with snow.
+It was a very small boy, with teal hair that was splattered with snow.
 He was wearing next to nothing; a sleeveless white shirt and khaki shorts.
 His skin was an unhealthy shade of blue, a sure sign that if the man didn't do something soon, this boy was going to die.
+It made Squalo furious to know that there were such negligent parents who would allow their kid to wander outside like this; he would never let a kid endanger their wellbeing, especially not in a manner like this.

 "Where's your house?"
-Squalo naturally expected the boy to live on this street – a kid wouldn't get far in this weather wearing what this one was.
-The boy didn't reply, his teeth chattering the only answer the adult received.
-Taking a different approach, he instead asked, "Why are you out here alone?
+Squalo naturally expected for the boy to live on this street; a kid wouldn't get far in this weather wearing what this one was.
+The boy didn't reply, and his chattering teeth were the only answer the adult received.
+Taking a different approach, the man instead asked, "Why are you out here alone?
 Do you have parents?"

 "Long enough..."
-Tiny hands gripped the fabric tight, instinctively pulling it tighter against him. "...I miss mama..."
+Tiny hands gripped the fabric tight and instinctively pulled it tighter against him; he was just so cold…! "...I miss mama..."

 "S-she said... she'll be back..."

 "That's a lie, brat."
 Squalo growled to himself as he kicked again at the snow mounds, taking his frustration out on the weather.
 "You'd have died if you didn't approach me.
-Why the fuck didn't you go to someone sooner?"
+Why the fuck didn't you go to someone sooner?
+There are plenty of houses around."

 "Well, I'm not bad," Squalo reassured.